Rise of Nightmares: Plot

-He wakes up to see Yeli dancing in front of him, saying that before Josh can kill Viktor and claim back his body, he must enter the dream realm to learn why everything happened, then she stabs him with a dagger that sends him back to the train, but in his imagination.
+He wakes up to see Yeli dancing in front of him, saying that before Josh can kill Viktor and claim back his body, he must enter the dream realm to learn why everything happened.
+She stabs him with a dagger that sends him back to the train, but in his imagination.
 Josh can also hear what the other passengers were thinking at the time, before all of them turn into a blood-like gas.

-He encounters the man who told him of his wife's letter, and he thinks briefly about how he hates travelling through the cursed forest.
-Josh then sees the student, who is thinking about how her parents will hate her once they find out that she dropped out of school.
-When Josh sees the two ballerinas, they both are thinking that without the other, they could be stars.
-Then he sees the four going to the rave.
-Aaron first thinks about how he doesn't like 'love and peace', Monica is thinking about how she loves Europe and how lovely Max is, Max is thinking about how to use Monica to smuggle drugs into America, and Katja is lamenting about how Monica is being used as Max's puppet.
-Josh then meets Jane, who is thinking about her next project, and how half-dead people can be used.
-She then snaps out of her dream, thinking that she might need counselling.
-Next, Josh sees the two Romanian generals.
-One is thinking about how he lost his friends in war because his gun jammed, the other is thinking about marrying the woman he loves and setting up his own business.
-The next man he sees is the ticket collector, who is strangely thinking about the train derailing.
-Unable to see Yeli, Josh then sees the German businessman, who wants to embezzle his company's funds.
-Lastly, he sees Kate.
-She is thinking about the fact that she is pregnant, a fact Josh didn't know.
-Viktor then appears by her side, saying that she is the same as his wife Mary.
-Kate then turns into gas, Viktor sees Josh, and he runs away.
+Lin is thinking about how her parents will hate her once they find out that she dropped out of school; the two ballerinas are thinking that without the other, they could be stars; Aaron thinks about how he doesn't like 'love and peace'; Monica is thinking about how she loves Europe and how lovely Max is; Max is thinking about how to use Monica to smuggle drugs into America; Katja is lamenting about how Monica is being used as Max's puppet; Jane is thinking about her next project, and how half-dead people can be used, before snapping herself out of it and thinking that she might need counselling; A Romanian general is thinking about how he lost his friends in war because his gun jammed, and the other is thinking about marrying the woman he loves and setting up his own business; the ticket collector is strangely thinking about the train derailing; and the German businessman wants to embezzle his company's funds.
+Lastly, he sees Kate, who is thinking about the fact that she is pregnant.
+Josh, who didn't previously know this, is shocked.
+Viktor then appears by her side, declaring that she is the same as his wife Mary.
+Kate disappears, Viktor sees Josh, and he runs away.